hummingbot/hummingbot/documentation/docs/utilities/logging.md

 # Logs and Logging

-As Hummingbot is an in-progress, open-access software, logs are available localy for each time an instance is run.
+As Hummingbot is an in-progress, open-access software, logs are available locally for each time an instance is run.
 Logs contain records of what happens when a bot is run, including the results of specified checks and behaviors as well as error tracing.

 ## Viewing Log Configurations